electrichive/waggledance/electric-hive-learning-guide.md

 # Step 8: Do good in the world; hack the planet (1 lifetime)
-Now that you're a successful software engineer, give back!
+Now that you're a successful programmer, give back!
 Please consider contributing to the Electric Hive's cause by:

 * Mentoring a new programmer
 * Building technology for social good